Last updated: June 2026

 Before July 1, 2024, Florida property owners had to file formal eviction proceedings against squatters, even people with zero legal right to be in the property.
 The court process took 15 to 60 days at minimum, and squatters who produced fraudulent leases could drag it out for months.
 Owners were stuck paying the mortgage, insurance, and property taxes on a house they couldn't access.

 HB 621 rewrote the process.
 Property owners can now contact the sheriff's office and request immediate removal if they provide three things: a government-issued ID, proof of ownership (deed, tax records, or title insurance policy), and a signed affidavit stating the occupants have no legal right to be there.
-The sheriff can remove squatters within 24 hours.
+The sheriff can then use the statutory removal process instead of forcing the owner through a standard eviction case.

 Criminal Penalties Under HB 621